How to Create a Compelling Fundraising Campaign Theme

 An Effective Fundraising Campaign Theme

-To create a theme that engages your supporters, it needs to include certain elements.
+To create a theme that engages your target audience, it needs to include certain elements.
 To garner as much support as possible, make sure your campaign theme is:

-- Action-oriented: It inspires supporters to take action.
+- Action-oriented: to inspire supporters to take action

-- Short and sharable: It doesn’t consume all 140 characters of a tweet.
-It avoids industry jargon and can be used by any and all supporters, regardless of how and why they feel connected to your cause.
+- Short and sharable: to avoid cliche industry jargon and can be used by any and all supporters, regardless of how and why they feel connected to your cause

 How to Get Started

-In the initial stages of your planning, schedule a theme brainstorm with the campaign’s key stakeholders.
+To help ensure a successful campaign, during the initial stages of your planning, schedule an overarching theme brainstorm with the campaign’s key stakeholders.

 To kickoff the brainstorm, review your organization’s fundraising goals for the year.
 If you haven’t yet, set a reasonable monetary fundraising goal for this specific initiative.